1jour1vin

 About the estate:

-After taking over part of his uncle’s vineyards—his uncle being a member of a wine cooperative—the young Florent Barichard produced his first vintage in 2013.
+After taking over part of the vineyards from his uncle, a member of the cooperative, the young Florent Barichard produced his first vintage in 2013.
 Together with his partner Éric Nesson, they carry out meticulous work on a plot-by-plot basis.
-The use of native yeasts and aging in concrete tanks results in ripe, fresh, and lively whites that are helping to revitalize the local wine scene.
-Since single-varietal wines are prohibited in the Saint-Pourçain appellation, these wines are classified as Vin de France.
+Native yeasts and aging in concrete tanks result in ripe, fresh, and lively whites that are helping to revitalize the local wine scene.
+Since they are prohibited within the Saint-Pourçain appellation, wines made from a single grape variety are classified as Vin de France.

 Customer rating